beeware/beeware-docs-tools/docs/en/section_one/page_two.md

 ## Macro functionality

 The following should say 'Brutus says "Hello world!"'.
-This confirms that global variables and macros defined via Mkdocs-Macros are available.
+This confirms that global variables and macros defined via MkDocs-Macros are available.

 {{ mascot_name }} says "{{ say_hello() }}"